spraakbanken/multiged-2023/README.md

 It is assumed that the `hyp_tsv` file is in the same format as the equivlanet `ref_tsv` file provided in this shared task.
 The script processes a single language at a time, so you will need to call it several times to evaluate multiple languages.

 ## System submissions

 All system submissions will be administered through CodaLab.

 Further insructions .... **Orphee?**

 ## Publication

 You are welcome to submit a paper with your system description to the NLP4CALL workshop special track.
-All papers will be reviewed by the organizing committee. **Is this right?**
+All papers will be reviewed by the organizing committee. **Is this right?** AC: I think it could be 'We encourage you to...' (a little stronger), and yes we'll have to review them fairly quickly as a group effort, unlikely we'll reject any papers, but we should be clear what we expect in terms of minimum requirements for a decent paper in this context.

-Accepted papers will be published in the workshop proceedings through NEALT Proceedings Series and double-published through ACL anthology.
+Accepted papers will be published in the workshop proceedings through NEALT Proceedings Series and double-published through the ACL anthology.

 Further instructions on this will follow.

 ## Timeline

-* ≈ mid-Januarry 2022 - first call for participation.
+* ≈ mid-January 2022 - first call for participation.
 Training data released, CodaLab opens for team registrations.
 * ≈ mid-February 2023 - validation server released online
 * ≈ end of February 2023 - test data released
 * ≈ 5 March 2023 - system submission deadline (system output, models, code, fact sheets, extra data, etc)